使用 AWS re:Post 即表示您同意 AWS re:Post 使用條款

 Set up your Splunk Cloud environment to receive Fargate logs

-1. Create a Splunk Cloud account using the Free Splunk option.
+1. Use the Free Splunk option to create a Splunk Cloud account.
 If you already have a Splunk Cloud account, then skip to step 2.
 For more information, see Free Splunk on the Splunk website.

 2. Sign in to your Splunk Cloud account.